addicarey/BruscarBoom/README.md

 > Open this page at [https://addicarey.github.io/bruscarboom/](https://addicarey.github.io/bruscarboom/)

+BruscarBoom: a robot designed to pick up litter

+You can view the FINAL code in the main.ts file

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.